 Reading the story, says Gaignard, “made me realize I was on a hamster wheel running a business I hated.
 It fundamentally shifted my view on scale.
 I had a desire to build a big business at that time but never questioned it.”

 At the time Gaignard was running a business called TicketsCanada, a tickets retailer in Toronto.
-Gaignard assumed that when he hit $1.5 million in revenue that he would double his $350,000 in profits if he could hit $3 million.
+When Gaignard hit $1.5 million in revenue, he assumed that he would double his $350,000 in profits if he could hit $3 million.
 However, he didn’t anticipate that higher overhead would prevent the expected growth in profits.
 In fact, when he grew to $3 million, his profits only hit $400,000—and he had to bring almost 20 people on staff to get there.
 He ended up in a tough financial position where he was considering bankruptcy.

 Despite constant encouragement to grow his business, Gaignard has decided to keep it small, paying himself $250,000 a year.
 “How much more money do I need?” he says.